wdi-sg/inspirations/README.md

 Begin with writing the browser side javascript that sends the AJAX request before moving on to *any* of the database functionality (even simply installing the pg library) - this is the same order as we have been following for the server based apps- create the request before creating the thing that deals with the request.

 #### further
-This first version simply manipulates the DOM when a quote has successfully been added to the DB.
-If a new user loads the page they will see a blank page.
+One problem with the basic deliverable described above is that it simply manipulates the DOM when a quote has successfully been added to the DB.
+If a *new* user loads the page it will be blank, without any quotes.

-Create the functionality that any user will see the complete list of quotes when the page loads for them the first time.
+Make some changes to fix this problem, so that a new user will see the complete list of quotes when the page loads for them the first time.

-Make an AJAX request for the current list of all quotes and render that in the DOM.
+When the page loads, make an AJAX request for the current list of all quotes and render that in the DOM.

 #### further
 Add user login.
 Users can create their own quotes.
 Show the user for each quote in the list.